eliranmoyal/ObjectsLogAppender/README.md

 Custom appender for log4net.
 Gives you the ability to write any object to log.
 <br>
-You can configure the properties that you want to write to log.
+You can configure the members that you want to write to log.
 <br>
 <br>
 ####Supports:
 * Properties
 * Public fields
-* private fields
+* Private fields
 <br>

 ####Example of usage: